 Earn (automated) passive income by sharing your residential WiFi or mobile data.
 Data Configurable.

-Install the Honeygain app on the desktop, mobile or both to maximise earnings.
+Install the Honeygain app on the desktop, mobile, or both to maximize earnings.

 Payout in USD or Bitcoin (BTC).